Tsuna Sawada: Abilities

-In Hyper Dying Will Mode he also uses the X-Gloves (イクスグローブ, Ikusu Gurōbu), which were created by Reborn's pet, Leon.
-It is made out of the same material as the Dying Will Bullets and can ignite Dying Will Flames, giving Tsuna the ability to use them as thrusters to fly.
-Because Tsuna is part of the Vongola bloodline, he has the ability called "Hyper Intuition" granting him greater insight than most.
-After passing the Vongola test, the gloves are changed to X-Gloves Version Vongola Ring which can also produce a new type of explosive flame.
-As Tsuna is unable to control the new flame he creates a new attack called "X Burner (イクス バーナー)" to manipulate it.
-It utilizes the two different flames created by his V.R.
-X-Gloves, but Tsuna has problems to control it until Spanner gives him special contact lens to calculate the fire amount.
+In Hyper Dying Will Mode, he also uses the X-Gloves (イクスグローブ, Ikusu Gurōbu), which were created by Reborn's pet Leon.
+It is made out of the same material as the Dying Will Bullets and can ignite Dying Will Flames, allowing Tsuna to use them as thrusters to fly.
+After passing the Vongola test, the gloves are changed to X-Gloves Version Vongola Ring, which can produce a new type of explosive flame.
+As Tsuna is unable to control this power, he creates a new attack called "X Burner (イクス バーナー)" to manipulate it, which utilizes the two different flames created by his V.R.
+X-Gloves.
+However, he struggles to control it until Spanner gives him special contact lens to calculate the amount of fire.